luau-lang/luau/docs/_pages/performance.md

 The mechanism works by directly invoking a highly specialized and optimized implementation of a builtin function from the interpreter core loop without setting up a stack frame and omitting other work; additionally, some fastcall specializations are partial in that they don't support all types of arguments, for example all `math` library builtins are only specialized for numeric arguments, so calling `math.abs` with a string argument will fall back to the slower implementation that will do string->number coercion.

 As a result, builtin calls are very fast in Luau - they are still slightly slower than core instructions such as arithmetic operations, but only slightly so.
-The set of fastcall builtins is slowly expanding over time and as of this writing contains `math`, `bit32`, `assert`, `type`, `typeof` and some functions from `string` library.
+The set of fastcall builtins is slowly expanding over time and as of this writing contains `assert`, `type`, `typeof`, `rawget`/`rawset`/`rawequal`, all functions from `math` and `bit32`, and some functions from `string` and `table` library.

 > Note: The partial specialization mechanism is cute in that for `assert`, it only specializes on truthful conditions; hopefully performance of `assert(false)` isn't crucial for most code!